nguyenphuminh/rottenjs/README.md

 	git clone https://github.com/nguyenphuminh/RottenJS.git

-Or install it in npm:

-	npm install rottenjs

 Or you can just pull it from unpkg.com by adding this to your .html file:

 	<script src="https://unpkg.com/rottenjs"></script>